mariaykim/mariaykim/README.md

 <br />

 ## const who_Am_I = {
-👩‍🎓 &nbsp;"Lifetime-Learner" : "I am passionate about learning, whether that be a new technology or a cooking life-hack about avoiding having to peel potatoes." <br />
+👩‍🎓 &nbsp;"Lifetime-Learner" : "I am passionate about learning, whether that be a new technology or a cooking-related hack." <br />

-🎼  &nbsp;"Self-Expression" : "Music is one of my favorite creative outlets (along with stick figure doodling)." \
+🎼  &nbsp;"Self-Expression" : "Music is one of my favorite creative outlets.
+Currently learning how to improvise on electric guitar" \
 <br />

 🌳 &nbsp;"Civic-Engagement" : "I believe that communities thrive with active participation from its citizens.
-I volunteer at the Central Texas Food Bank and donate/fundraise to charity through my involvement with the running community"
+I love to donate/fundraise to charity through my involvement with the running community"
 <br />

 ## }